-US L1 Intracompany Executive or Manager Transferee Visa Discussion And Our Services
+US L1 Intracompany Transferee Visa Services (Executive or Manager) And Information

+Gainesville Florida Immigration Attorney Richard Ruth offers US L1 Intracompany Transferee Visa Services to business clients throughout the world.
 For a consultation fee of $40 per 20 minutes, I can answer your specific US L1 Intracompany Executive or Manager Transferee petition and visa questions.
-For international clients, I can offer consults and services via e-mail, Skype messenger, and telephonically.
-For clients close to Gainesville or Jacksonville, Florida, Oslo (Norway) or Prague (Czech Republic), in person consultations are another option.
+For international clients, I offer consults and services via e-mail, video conferencing and telephonically.
+For clients close to Gainesville Florida in person consultations are another option.
 For I-129 Petition services and related consular processing followup to obtain L1 status, our flat attorney fee is usually $2,500.00, plus USCIS/DOS filing fees and costs.

-What is an L1A Intracompany Execute or Manager Transferee?
+What is an L1A Intracompany Executive or Manager Transferee?

 The L-1A nonimmigrant classification enables a United States employer to transfer an executive or manager from one of its related foreign offices to one of its offices in the United States.
 This classification also enables a foreign company that does not yet have a United States office to transfer an executive or manager to the United States for the purpose of establishing an office.